thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 ## The Sermon on the Mount

-By far this was the ethics lesson the likes of which has never been seen before or since.
-The Sermon on the Mount (Mat 5–7) encapsulates Jesus' moral and spiritual teachings.
+By far, this was the ethics lesson the likes of which the world has never been seen before or since.
+The Sermon on the Mount ([Mat 5-7](https://www.biblegateway.com/passage/?search=Matthew%205-7&version=NKJV)) encapsulates Jesus' moral and spiritual teachings.
 It begins with the Beatitudes typically seen as weak or unfortunate.

 #### The Beatitudes